parsonsmatt/command-pattern/8-commands-to-free.md

 If you want to learn more about this final evolution of the command pattern, the theory behind it is called the free monad.
 It's super interesting and very powerful.
 Unfortunately, most typed languages can't express it well.
-Haskell and Scala both have great free monad libraris, but Java/F#/C#/etc. are unable to express these things.
+Haskell and Scala both have great free monad libraries, but Java/F#/C#/etc. are unable to express these things.

 Dynamic languages aren't restricted by types, but it's on you to ensure everything plugs together well.